jeffrizzo/bthome-zephyr/README.md

 ... you'll need to match on the `device_id`, `event_class` and `event_type` fields
 in your automations.

+In order to enable [encryption](https://bthome.io/encryption/), edit the file [`app/prj.conf`](app/prj.conf), uncomment the `CONFIG_BTHOME_ENCRYPTION=y` line, and uncomment-and-change the `CONFIG_BTHOME_ENCRYPTION_KEY` line to put your own key in.
+(The key is compiled-in and requires reflashing to change).
+When Home Assistant discovers your device, it will ask you for the key, which you should then paste in.

 One of the other issues I'd like to solve is the current lack of simple "here's how to see if it's working" instructions.
 One way